 Material acquisition is a continuing process of assessing and weighing the focus and research value of materials, both those already within the collections and those being considered.
 Items considered for acquisition shall also be evaluated in terms of their scholarly or historical value and the costs of conservation.

-Gifts of published materials that fall outside the scope of the Center’s collections may be offered to Blackwell Library or sold by the Center.
+Gifts of published materials that fall outside the scope of the Center’s collections may be offered to SU Libraries or sold by the Center.
 The Center may also accept materials that, while not within its formal scope, would be lost to posterity if the Center did not accept them.
 This “rescue accessioning” is dealt with on a case-by-case basis, with the tacit understanding that the material may be de-accessioned and transferred to another historical institution, when appropriate.

 For more information about donating archival materials or artifacts, follow this link to Donating Your Personal or Family Records to a Repository published by the Society of American Archivists.